ViniciusMeyer/pdp2020/README.md

-# Towards an Interference-Aware Application Classifier Under Dynamic Workloads
+# An Interference-Aware Application Classifier Basedon Machine Learning to Improve Scheduling inClouds

 Submitted to **28th Euromicro International Conference on Parallel, Distributed, and Network-Based Processing (PDP2020)**